gbeloso/ContaminantDiffusionCuda/README.md

 ```

 <h3>Starting</h3>
-After cloning, in the makefile change the architecture to match your GPU
+After cloning, in the makefile change the architecture to match your GPU, this link can help: https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#gpu-feature-list

 ```bash
 cd ContaminantDiffusionCuda